Jobs for Lazy People: Make Money While Embracing Your Inner Sloth

 Yeah, yeah.
 You're a sluggish freeloader without any motivation.
 OK.
 Fine.
 But what if that isn't totally true?
 Instead of searching for the best jobs for lazy people, maybe you should re-evaluate everything and find out what's making you feel like an overstuffed couch potato with expired toppings.
 Working in the wrong job, or even a job you hate, can completely strip away your motivation and drive.
 In turn, this can leave you feeling unfulfilled, which can feel like laziness.
 But laziness may not be the underlying issue.

-According to Psychology Today, some of the key factors that can drive laziness include the following:2
+According to a 2014 Psychology Today article, some of the key factors that can drive laziness include the following:

 - You have not found what you want to do.